Backlink analysis is one of the most effective ways to stay on top of your competitors and build a winning backlink strategy.

-Poorly written content
+Poorly written content.

-Templated or low-quality website design
+Templated or low-quality website design.

-No “About” or “Contact” information
+No “About” or “Contact” buttons.

-Other articles on random topics with lots of external links
+Other articles on random topics with lots of external links.

-Google’s disavow tool makes removing links a straightforward process.
-Just create a list of all the domains you want to disavow and upload it to Google.
-Read Google’s official instructions to find out more about the process.
+Simply create a list of all the domains you want to disavow and upload them to Google.

-The final (optional) step is to perform the above steps for websites that compete with yours.
+The final step is to perform the above process for websites that compete with yours.